Main Content

 Costs Buyers Commonly Encounter in the Tri-Cities

-Buyers typically see costs related to financing, inspections, transaction services, and representation agreements.
+Buyers typically see costs related to financing, inspections, transaction services, and representation agreements, all of which are influenced by the structure of home financing in the Tri-Cities.
+Inspection negotiation rights also affect total cost, which is why understanding how the inspection contingency operates matters just as much as budgeting for the inspection itself.
 How these are structured depends on loan type, property condition, negotiation, and contract terms.

 There is no universal structure that applies to every buyer.